U4AR/fillsteps/README.md

 # Fillsteps
-Discerning levels of water through sound
+Discerning levels of water through sound.
+Currently, the first notebook regarding collecting the audio data is released.